distributed-system-analysis/pbench/docs/API/metadata.md

 sub-resource as long as the client has READ access to the dataset.
 See [Access model](./access_model.md) for general information about the Pbench Server access controls.

+The recommended best practice is to assign a project sub-key that will be unique and avoid collisions between distinct clients.
+The Pbench Dashboard project, for example, will store all client metadata under the `user.dashboard` sub-namespace, for example `user.dashboard.favorite`.
+A hypothetical client named "clienta" might use `user.clienta`, for example `user.clienta.configuration`.

 An unauthenticated client can neither set nor retrieve any `user` namespace values; such a client will always see the `user` namespace as empty.